coder187/ci_ms3_cookbook/README.md

 ### Scope
 #### User stories
 1. As a user I want to easily understand the main purpose of the site.
-1. As a user I want to be able to easily navigate throughout the site.#
+1. As a user I want to be able to easily navigate throughout the site.
 1. As a user I want to create a user profile.
-1. As a user I want to add my own recipes.
+1. As a user I want to create and share recipes.
 1. As a user I want to search the database of recipes.
 1. As a user I want to see the nutrional content of each recipe.
 1. As the site owner I want to provide links to an external cooking equipment purchasing application.